taskcluster/taskcluster-lib-api/README.md

  * `route` (required) - the URL pattern, with parameters, e.g., `'/object/:id/action/:param'`
  * `params` - patterns for URL parameters (see below)
  * `query` - patterns for query parameters (see below)
- * `scopes` - scopes required for this API endpoint, in disjunctive normal form (see below)
+ * `scopes` - scopes required for this API endpoint, in 'scope expression' form (see below)
- * `deferAuth` - if true, authentication will not be checked automatically before the handler is invoked.
-In this case, the handler must call `req.satisfies()`; see below.
  * `stability` - API stability level, defaulting to experimental (see below)
  * `input` - the schema against which the input payload will be validated
  * `skipInputValidation` - if true, don't do input validation (but include the schema in documentation)